 Clear management structures and lines of accountability were in place.
-A range of audits were carried out.

 Regulation 3: Statement of purpose

 The registered provider had a written statement of purpose in place for the centre, which contained all information required under Schedule 1 of the regulations.